 At Baptist Bible College, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 This college is ranked at #308 in male to female diversity nationwide.
 The undergraduate population is comprised of 182 males and 166 females.

 Analyze Male/Female Diversity at Baptist Bible College

-Where available, the chart below includes the male to female distribution among Baptist Bible College's faculty, as well as students.
+Where available, the chart below includes the male to female distribution among Baptist Bible College's undergraduate students.

 Geographic Diversity is Above Average